kyma-project/istio/docs/user/02-operation-guides/operations/02-20-enable-sidecar-injection.md

 You can enable sidecar proxy injection for either an entire Namespace or a single Deployment.
 If the sidecar proxy injection is disabled at the Namespace level, or the `sidecar.istio.io/inject` label on a Pod is set to `false`, the sidecar proxy is not injected.

->**WARNING:** Adding the `istio-injection=enabled` label on the Namespace level results in injecting sidecars to all Pods inside of the Namespace.
+>**NOTE:** Adding the `istio-injection=enabled` label on the Namespace level results in injecting sidecars to all Pods inside of the Namespace.

 * To enable sidecar proxy injection for a Namespace, you can use either kubectl or Kyma dashboard: